-Have a positive impact: Sometimes things go wrong.
-It could be a poor customer interaction, a glitch in an internal system… or a global pandemic.
+Sometimes things go wrong.
+It could be poor customer interaction, a glitch in an internal system… or a global pandemic.
 When you appreciate your customers you’re able to better support their needs in any situation.

 There’s more than one way to show customers you care.
 From invites to exclusive events to a simple shout out on social media, here are 13 awesome customer appreciation ideas you can use to spread some love.

 There’s no need to reinvent the wheel.
 What simpler way is there to show you care than to write a handwritten thank-you card?